-3.3 Selection of Competitors
+3.4 Selection of Competitors

-The selection of invited competitors for the competition/s will be determined by the proponent, undertaken in consultation with the City of Sydney, as follows:
+The selection of invited competitors for the competition/s will be determined by the proponent, undertaken in consultation with the Consent Authority, as follows:

-- A Competitor may be a single person or firm, or a number of firms working in partnership, constituted of a principal/lead architect supported by an executive architect(s). - Competitors may be a range of emerged and established local, interstate or international architects or firms. - Where a Competitor includes an international firm, this must be in partnership with a local firm. - A Competitor will either be a person, corporation or firm registered as an architect in accordance with the NSW Architects Act 2003, or, in the case of interstate or overseas competitors, eligible for registration with their equivalent association.
+- Competitors may be a range of emerging, emerged and established local, interstate or international architects or firms. - Where a Competitor includes an international firm, this must be in partnership with a local firm.
+No more than 50% can include international firms as the principal/lead. - A Competitor will either be a person, corporation or firm registered as an architect in accordance with the NSW Architects Act 2003, or, in the case of interstate or overseas competitors, eligible for registration with their equivalent association.

-3.4 Establishment of competition Jury
+3.5 Establishment of competition Jury